 A Brief History of Sake

 The earliest recorded reference to alcohol in Japan comes from a 3rd-century Chinese book, the Book of Wei.
 The most likely first mention of sake was though during the Nara period (710-794).
 The brewing of sake was strictly controlled by the government of the day until the 10th century when temples and shrines began their own product.
 Distillation techniques were introduced in the 16th century and it was in the Meiji Restoration period that specific laws were written enabling anyone with the know-how and the money to construct and run their own sake breweries.
 This led to more than 30,000 sake breweries appearing within a 12-month period.
-The government realized that taxes could be levied and this dropped to around 8,000.
+The government realized that taxes could be levied and this number dropped to around 8,000.

 A government-sponsored sake-brewing institute was opened in 1904, followed by a government-organized sake-tasting competition.
 This government also controlled the taxing of sake.
 In 1904-5, when the government banned homemade sake (which was tax-free), sake made up 30% of Japan’s tax revenue.
 Homemade sake is still forbidden, but sake now only makes up 2% of the government tax revenues.

 Sake popularity declined in the 1960s when beer drinking became vogue.
 It has declined yet more since the 1970s.
-In 1975 there were 3,229 sake breweries in Japan, this dropped to 1,845 in 2007.
+In 1975 there were 3,229 sake breweries in Japan, this dropped to 1,845 by 2007.

 How do you drink Sake?